Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ## Overview

-In addition to explaining the basic functionality of the OpenBSD IPv6 system, this guide describes a **proven method** to configure an OpenBSD 7.7-based router/firewall with **dual stack IPv4 and IPv6** using residential **Verizon FiOS**.
+This guide describes a **proven method** to configure an OpenBSD 7.7-based router/firewall with **dual stack IPv4 and IPv6** using residential **Verizon FiOS**.
 It includes support for dynamic IPv6 prefix delegation, DNS advertisement to LAN clients, DNSSEC, root server querying, or DNS over TLS using `unbound` to forward to Google, and optionally, DNS blocklisting utilizing RPZ.

+Additionally, it attempts to explain how all the relevant components work together, under the hood, to provide functionality.

 ## Why?

 - Because IPv6 is new and mysterious to me, and in my pursuit of understanding it, I wanted to share something with the community that may be helpful.
 - Because simplicity is beautiful; OpenBSD is beautiful.
 It excels as a firewall/router platform, offering correctness, security, elegance and transparency.
 It resists the trend to incorporate bloatware disguised as features, inefficiency disguised as modernity, and unnecessary complexity.

-This guide shares a working configuration to help others build a reliable OpenBSD-based network gateway using the stable, default system tools found in the `base` system.
+This guide shares a working configuration to help others build a reliable OpenBSD-based network gateway using the default tools found in the `base` system.

+After reading, you should have a working understanding of what your OpenBSD firewall/router is doing and how it does so.

 ## 🔧 OpenBSD `base` Tools Used